Implicit theories of intelligence: Development

 Implicit theories of intelligence develop at an early age and are subtly influenced by parents and educators and the type of praise they give for successful work.
-Typically it has been assumed that any sort of praise will have a positive impact on a child's self-confidence and achievement.
-However, different types of praise can lead to the development of different views on intelligence.
-Young children who hear praise that values high intelligence as a measure of success, such as "You must be smart at these problems," may link failure with a lack of intelligence and are more susceptible to developing an entity mindset.
-Often children are given high praise for their intelligence after relatively easy success, which sets them up to develop counterproductive behaviors in dealing with academic setbacks, rather than fostering confidence and the enjoyment of learning.
-Praise for intelligence connects performance with ability, rather than effort, leading these individuals to develop "performance" goals to prove competence.
-However students who receive praise valuing hard work as a measure of success, such as "You must have worked hard at these problems," more often pursue mastery goals that underlie an incremental mindset.
+Typically it has been assumed that any type of praise will have a positive impact on a child's self-confidence and achievement.
+However, different types of praise can lead to the development of different views on intelligence including "person praise" and "process praise".
+Studies have shown that parents' type of praise to their children between the ages of 14 and 38 months was significant a predictor of the child's implicit theory of intelligence at age 7 to 8 years, even when the parent-child interactions were only measured and observed in 4.5 hours of interaction.
+Young children who hear "person praise" that values high intelligence as a measure of success may link failure with a lack of intelligence and are more likely to develop an entity mindset.
+Often, children are given high "person praise" for their intelligence after relatively easy success.
+This sets them up to develop counterproductive behaviors in dealing with setbacks in this domain, rather than fostering confidence and the enjoyment of learning.
+"Process praise" for intelligence connects performance with ability, rather than effort, leading these individuals to develop "performance" goals to prove competence.
+However, students who receive praise valuing hard work as a measure of success more often pursue mastery goals more characteristic of an incremental mindset.
+Furthermore, subtle differences in speech to children that promote non-generic praise (i.e. "You did a good job drawing") versus generic praise (i.e. "You are a good drawer"), lead children to respond to later criticism in a way that demonstrates an incremental mindset.
+Therefore, parent use of process praise can influence children's later motivational frameworks of implicit theories of intelligence.

-Subtle differences in speech to children that promote non-generic praise (i.e. "You did a good job drawing") versus generic praise (i.e. "You are a good drawer"), lead children to respond to later criticism in a way that demonstrates an incremental mindset.
+Early on, children tend to subscribe to an incremental theory.
+This is consistent with findings that in general, children and adolescents tend to view traits as more flexible than adults.
+However, as children grow, their implicit theories can shift as they receive more fixed-mindset reinforcement.
+For example, it is thought that lack of challenge in school encourages an entity mindset, since hard work is not necessary nor rewarded.
+This lack of challenge also results in ability-based praise, further reinforcing the entity mindset.